 We then take a look at the ACF and the PACF:

-Whilst the ACF shows significant lags at the first, second and sixth lag, the PACF dies so at the first an fifth lag.
+Whilst the ACF shows significant lags at the first, second and sixth lag, the PACF dies so at the first and fifth lag.
 It is therefore difficult to construct an ARMA model from this information.

 Model selection